replicatedhq/help-center/content/docs/ship/playbooks/entitlements.md

 The final step to delivering license fields to an on-prem instance of a Ship application is to run the `replicated/titled` container and provide it a template function to initialize the values.

-Defining the following Ship asset (copy & paste) will render a Kubernetes YAML file that will make the `titled` service availabe to the cluster:
+Defining the following Ship asset (copy & paste) will render a Kubernetes YAML file that will make the `titled` service available to the cluster:

 ```yaml
 assets: